PranabNandy/Linux-Kernel-Internals/6.SCSI/README.md

 **For every id of every channel on the given host**, start by scanning LUN 0.
 Skip hosts that don't respond at all to a scan of LUN 0.
 Otherwise, if LUN 0 has a device attached, allocate and setup a scsi_device for it.
 If target is SCSI-3 or up, issue a REPORT LUN, and scan all of the LUNs returned by the REPORT LUN; else, sequentially scan LUNs up until some maximum is reached, or a LUN is seen that cannot have a device attached to it.

+Two main structures `(Scsi_Host and Scsi_Cmnd)` are used to communicate between the high-level code and the low-level code.
+The next two sections provide detailed information about these structures and the requirements of the low-level driver.

+### Requesting the DMA channel
+Some SCSI **host adapters use DMA** to access large blocks of data in memory.
+Since the CPU does not have to deal with the individual DMA requests, data transfers are faster than CPU-mediated transfers and allow the CPU to do other useful work during a block transfer (assuming interrupts are enabled).

+The host adapter will use a specific DMA channel.
+This DMA channel will be determined by the `detect()` function and requested from the kernel with the `request_dma()` function.
+This function takes the DMA channel number as its only parameter and returns zero if the DMA channel was successfully allocated.
+Non-zero results may be interpreted as follows:

+- EINVAL :-
+The DMA channel number requested was larger than 7.
+- EBUSY :-
+The requested DMA channel has already been allocated.
+This is a very serious situation, and will probably cause any SCSI requests to fail.
+It is worthy of a call to panic().